kr4g/Klotho/README.md

 (examples)

 The `chronos.py` base module contains basic calculation tools for converting between musical time units and chronometric units (e.g., beat durations in seconds) as well as other time-based utilities.
-The submodules contain materials oriented around more abstract representations and interpretations of musical time deeply inspired by the ancient practices of counterpoint through and beyond the *New Complexity*.
+The submodules contain materials oriented around more abstract representations and interpretations of musical time deeply inspired by the [ancient practices](https://en.wikipedia.org/wiki/Canon_(music)) of temporal counterpoint through, and beyond, the [*New Complexity*](https://en.wikipedia.org/wiki/New_Complexity).

 (examples)